v-ade-r/Chatbot-based-on-Contextual-RAG-full-OpenSource/README.md

 7. Good to go.
 Let's evaluate the retrieving capabilities running evaluate.py!

 ## **Retrieval evaluation**
+The current code is capable of evaluating the approach using data structurized like the data prepared by Anthropic.

 I evaluated the retrieving accuracy at each stage.
 Pass@n - represents the accuracy of getting the 'golden chunk' (most relevant chunk for the query) within the top-n (top5 and top20) retrieved chunks.

 VectorDB (only semantic search):<br>